 There are many residents of the Blue Mountains who have developed an interest in creating an environmentally friendly garden around their home.

-Prominent features of an environmentally friendly garden are:
+The environmentally friendly garden

-There is no single, fixed way to create an environmentally friendly garden.
+There is no single, fixed way to create an environmentally friendly garden, because all gardens are unique, and an environmentally friendly garden can take many forms.
 The following advice and resources are intended to serve as a guide.
 They may assist with avoiding common mistakes, save money and resources, and provide encouragement when disappointments and setbacks inevitably arise!

 Be prepared for setbacks, and if they do occur, examine alternative approaches.
 Remember, even the most difficult sites can produce stunning, environmentally friendly outcomes!